Tonjiru Recipe - Japanese Pork Miso Soup, No Dashi Needed

 Tomoka's Note

 Tonjiru is a hearty miso soup with pork and vegetables.
 It feels more like a small meal than a light soup, and for me it is the kind of cozy soup I want on a cold winter night.
 Miso soup usually starts with dashi, but this tonjiru does not need it.
 Because there are plenty of vegetables and pork, the soup gets flavour from the ingredients themselves, along with the miso.
 That is one of the things I like about it.
 I always use vegetables that are easy to buy at supermarkets or local fruit and vegetable stores.
 Daikon, shiitake and red sweet potato are my favourites for tonjiru.
 Red sweet potato adds a gentle sweetness, so if you see it, I think it is worth trying here.
 A little leek or green beans would also be lovely.
 For the miso, I used Spiral Organic shiro miso and Spiral aka miso, which I bought at IGA.
-I used 2 tablespoons of shiro miso and 1 tablespoon of aka miso.
+I used mostly shiro miso, with a little aka miso too, about 1 tbsp.
 Shiro miso alone is perfectly fine, but I like adding a little red miso because it gives the soup a deeper flavour.
 For a simple miso soup, I usually add miso at the very end and try not to boil it.
 Tonjiru is a little different.
 I like adding the miso in two parts so some of the miso flavour can soak into the vegetables while they simmer.

 FAQ